Mel Kenyon: Racing career

 Kenyon at the 2014 Indianapolis 500.

-He attended his first auto race in 1946.
-Kenyon began his racing career in 1954 racing a 1937 Chevy Coupe.
+Kenyon attended his first auto race in 1946.
+He began his racing career in 1954 racing a 1937 Chevy Coupe.
 He totaled the car when a tire blew out.
 He raced modified stocks in 1955.
-In 1958, Mel began his career in the midgets.
+In 1958, Kenyon began his career in the midgets.

 Kenyon's first championship was in NASCAR's Florida midget series in 1962, but he changed to USAC in the middle of the season and finished fifth in the USAC National Midget championship points.

 Kenyon won the 1963 Turkey Night Grand Prix.
 He finished second in the 1963 USAC championship points, and won his first USAC National Midget championship in 1964.

 Kenyon failed to qualify for his first Indianapolis 500 in 1965.
 Kenyon's tenth career race in a USAC IndyCar was at Langhorne Speedway in Langhorne, Pennsylvania on June 20, 1965.
 Mel's engine blew up sending oil all over the car, his firesuit and the track.
 He lost control of the car, hit the wall and was knocked unconscious.
 Jim Hurtubise and Ralph Liguori slid in the oily track and ran straight into Mel's fuel tank.
 Joe Leonard, also involved in the crash, rescued Kenyon from the burning car.
 Because of severe burns, Kenyon went through multiple operations at the San Antonio Burn Center, and he lost nearly all of his fingers on his left hand.
 Mel, his brother Don and their father Everett designed a special glove with a rubber grommet sewn into the palm.
 The glove fit on Mel's hand and hooked into the steering wheel.
 The trio formed a racing team called 3-K Racing, with Don as the crew chief.

 Kenyon returned to racing in 1966.
 He had twelve first or second-place finishes, and finished second in the National Midget points.
 He qualified for his first Indianapolis 500 just eleven months after his fiery crash, and finished fifth.